awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-s3.md

 If this activity is unexpected for the associated principal it may indicate the credentials have been exposed or your S3 permissions are not restrictive enough, see [Remediating a Compromised S3 Bucket](guardduty_remediate.md#compromised-s3)\.

-## Impact:S3/ObjectDelete\.Unusual<a name="impact-s3-objectdeleteunusual"></a>

-### An IAM entity invoked an API used to delete data in an S3 bucket\.<a name="impact-s3-objectdeleteunusual_description"></a>

-#### <a name="impact-s3-objectdeleteunusual_severity"></a>

-**Default severity: Medium\***

-**Note**
-This finding's default severity is Medium\.
-However, if the API is invoked using temporary AWS credentials that are created on an instance, the finding's severity is High\.

-#### <a name="impact-s3-objectdeleteunusual_full"></a>

-This finding informs you that a specific IAM entity in your AWS environment is making API calls designed to delete data in the listed S3 bucket by deleting the bucket itself\.
-This activity is suspicious because the way the IAM entity invoked the API was unusual\.
-For example, this IAM entity had no prior history of invoking this type of API, or the API was invoked from an unusual location\.

-#### <a name="impact-s3-objectdeleteunusual_remediation"></a>

-**Remediation recommendations:**

-If this activity is unexpected for the associated principal it may indicate the credentials have been exposed or your S3 permissions are not restrictive enough, see [Remediating a Compromised S3 Bucket](guardduty_remediate.md#compromised-s3)\.

-## Impact:S3/PermissionsModification\.Unusual<a name="impact-s3-permissionsmodificationunusual"></a>

-### An IAM entity invoked an API to modify permissions on one or more S3 resources\.<a name="impact-s3-permissionsmodificationunusual_description"></a>

-#### <a name="impact-s3-permissionsmodificationunusual_severity"></a>

-**Default severity: Medium\***

-**Note**
-This finding's default severity is Medium\.
-However, if the API is invoked using temporary AWS credentials that are created on an instance, the finding's severity is High\.

-#### <a name="impact-s3-permissionsmodificationunusual_full"></a>

-This finding informs you that an IAM entity is making API calls designed to modify the permissions on one or more buckets or objects in your AWS environment\.
-This action may be performed by an attacker to allow information to be shared outside of the account\.
-This activity is suspicious because the way the IAM entity invoked the API was unusual\.
-For example, this IAM entity had no prior history of invoking this type of API, or the API was invoked from an unusual location\.

-#### <a name="impact-s3-permissionsmodificationunusual_remediation"></a>

-**Remediation recommendations:**

-If this activity is unexpected for the associated principal it may indicate the credentials have been exposed or your S3 permissions are not restrictive enough, see [Remediating a Compromised S3 Bucket](guardduty_remediate.md#compromised-s3)\.

 ## PenTest:S3/KaliLinux<a name="pentest-s3-kalilinux"></a>

 ### An S3 API was invoked from a Kali Linux machine\.<a name="pentest-s3-kalilinux_description"></a>